luizpvas/explicit/README.md

 gem "schema-api", "~> 0.1"
 ```

-# Defining schemas
+# Defining specs

-You define API schemas by inheriting from `Schema::API`.
-The following methods
+You define request specs by inheriting from `Schemax::Request`.
+The following
-are available:
+methods are available:

-- `get(path)` - Adds a route to the schema.
+- `get(path)` - Adds a route to the request.
 Use the syntax `:param` for path
   params.
 For example: `get "/customers/:customer_id"`.
   - There is also `head`, `post`, `put`, `delete`, `options` and `patch` for
     other HTTP verbs.
 - `title(text)` - Adds a title to the request.
 Displayed in the navigation menu.
 - `description(text)` - Adds a description to the endpoint.
 Markdown supported.
 - `header(name, schema)` - Adds a header to the endpoint.
-- `param(name, spec)` - Adds the request param to the endpoint.
-It works for
+- `param(name, spec, options = {})` - Adds the request param to the endpoint.
-  params in the request body, query string and path params.
+  It works for params in the request body, query string and path params.
 - `response(status, spec)` - Adds a response schema.
 You can add multiple
   responses with different formats.